Torah Friendly Teaching

 |

-Moreover, we saw at Deu 30:19, Jehovah declare that he set before Israel the laws of life and death and therefore choose life.
+Moreover, we saw at Deu 30:19, Yehovah declare that he set before Israel the laws of life and death and therefore choose life.
 Accordingly, we can work this model in reverse to arrive at the concept of biblical sovereignty.
-So now our table summary.

 As Sovereigns under God, Believers don’t create law, their sovereignty is obtained by accepting and implementing the law that God reveals in the scriptures, because God expresses Himself and His Sovereignty through His law.
-Moreover, God has established fathers of families as sovereigns through the Sinai Covenant, and the Messiah and those who reach the full stature of Messiah establish their sovereignty through the Davidic Covenant.
-Now our summary looks like this:
+Sovereignty and Covenants Moreover, the law that establishes sovereignty can be associated with God’s covenants, which are summarized below.

 0 Comments